datanav/docs/configuration.rst

    * - ``global_defaults.eager_load_microservices``
      - Boolean
      - When set to false, Sesam can hold off starting up microservices which aren't connected to any pipes.
 Set to true to force all microservices to start up regardless.
-Only works in :ref:`clustered architecture <multi_arch>`.
      - True
      -